stonychen/another-xml-parser/README.md

 ## What is another-xml-parser

-another-xml-parser is a very convenient Javascript package to parse xml.
+another-xml-parser is another very convenient Javascript package for parsing xml.

 ## Installation